nh273/caro-ai/README.md

 If you ever need to remove the virtual environment, you can do so with `pipenv --rm`.
 ## Training
 Train the model with `python train.py -n [any name you want for this run]`.
 Trained model will be saved to `saves/[run name]/[auto-generated-model-name].dat`.
+Training statistics can be observed using TensorBoard.
+Start a session with `tensorboard --logdir .` and TensorBoard will open in browser (by default at
+[http://localhost:6006/](http://localhost:6006/)).
+From TensorBoard you can observe the network losses at each training steps, and the winning ratio of the challenger against the current best model.
+The latter graph will likely be increasing up to a point before sharply dropping as the best model is replaced by a successful-enough challenger, before increasing again as yet a new challenger gets better.
-## Playing Against a Trained Model
+## Human Playing Against a Trained Model
-You can interact with the bot via Telegram.
+You can interact with the bot via [Telegram](https://desktop.telegram.org/).
 On Telegram, talk to @botfather to create a new bot and obtain its API key.
 Then create `.config/bot.ini` and add that API key as follow:
 ```